limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## [1] "Canada"        "Kenya"         "United States"
 ```

+I would say `data_frame$variable` is the most common syntax you will encounter in most MFRE courses.
+Because you can work with multiple objects in R, you will have to specify which data frame the variable you want is located in.

 ## Tibbles

 A special type of data frame you may encounter is tibbles.
 You can read more about it [here](https://r4ds.had.co.nz/tibbles.html).